adobe-marketing-cloud-mobile/aemmobile/README.md

 * Developing custom HTML content.
 * Developing custom application with custom plugins.

+##### SUDO NOTE
+> Command samples below are not always proceeded with **sudo**.
+Some commands on MAC will fail without it.
+For instance, permissions may not be available to set temporary and necessary environment variables.
+If you encounter errors, try using **sudo** before the command.

 Commands for both workflows:

 `aemm platform install <platform>`